jstowers/InterviewProblems/README.md

 ### Git Repository ###

-Most of the problems in this repository were taken from the Udemy course, "The Coding Interview Bootcamp," by Stephen Grider.
+Most of the problems in this repository were taken from the Udemy course, "_The Coding Interview Bootcamp_," by Stephen Grider.

-Grider's Github repository can be found here:
+Grider's Github repository, including Jest tests, can be found here:
 ````
     https://github.com/StephenGrider/algocasts
 ````

 ### Jest Testing Framework ###